artofstat/GSSData/README.md

-# PracticumI
+# GSS Data Editor

-In this repository,
+This shiny app lets users download data from the General Social Survey (GSS)

-You can find the project I worked on GSS Data from 1972 to 2021 that lets users to
+Users should be able to select one or two variables.

-* view data by filtering by year(s) and selecting variable(s)
+Users should be able to filter by year, or select multiple years.
-* download the filtered data as csv file
+App should show frequency/contingency table of selected variables, and corresponding plot.

-* view descriptive analysis and graphs of a selected single variable.
+Files currently included:

 __Data_Preprocessing.Rmd__ : Filtered the original data by years and variables, converted variable types into factors and save as csv file.